One of my favorite demonstrations uses a seemingly simple construction:

 Are there any circumstances under which the f's that result from your choice could NOT be in the ring of algebraic integers?

-Well the only way is if you can deliberately make H(x) not be in the ring of algebraic integers, for instance if you have it be a polynomial and can pick coefficients outside of the ring, but even if you try I think it's kind of hard to do and have all the equations work.
+Well the only way is if you deliberately make H(x) not be in the ring of algebraic integers by picking coefficients outside of it, but even if you try I think it's kind of hard to do and have all the equations work.
 For instance since f1(0) = 0, and f2(0) = -9, you know it must be that H(0) = -9.

-Actually I don't know if you can force H(x) to not be an algebraic integer for algebraic integer x and have all the equations work.
+Actually I don't know if you can force H(x) to not be an algebraic integer and have all the equations work.
 But even if you can, you'd have to be an ornery (and clever) person who just made that happen.

 With my own research H(x) has been linear with integer coefficients.